qurator-spk/sbb_ned/README.md

 }
 ```

+NED web-interface is availabe at http://localhost/sbb-tools/ned/index.html .

 NED as it is done by our system is computationally demanding,
 therefore computations in particular for larger documents can take a long time.
-Therefore the nginx configuration contains the very high timeout setting for proxy
+Therefore the nginx configuration contains the very high timeout settings for proxy
 connections since otherwise the connection could break before the result of the
 computation has been submitted.